Excelsies/WindowsFormsColorTheme/README.md

   -          if (Properties.Settings.Default.customThemeSet)
                 themeClass.customTheme(this); //Sets the custom theme for the form
   - This statement calls the customTheme function that is inside the themeClass that you copied over, which will change all of the controls to the specified colors
-- You will need to place the following code on the function/event you use to open the form to setup your desired colors (I put this within a button click function)
+- You will need to place the following code on the function/event (I use a toolsrip menuitem) you use to open the form to setup your desired colors (I put this within a button click function)

   -         //creates and opens the themeForm to select and set the desired custom colors var themeForm = new ThemeCreator();